 How to Store Pemmican

-Other than being properly prepared and kept in an airtight container, pemmican does not require any special storage.
+Other than being properly prepared and kept in an airtight container, pemmican requires no special storage.
 It may be safely kept at room temperature for many years.

 I keep pemmican on the shelf in my pantry as part of our keto emergency food stash.
 Both store-bought pemmican and homemade pemmican are remarkably compact, shelf-stable, and may be eaten with or without further preparation.